thebestsophist/workspace/README.md

 - Media queries with basic 6 column grid for 769px and 960px screen widths (set using mixins in the _base.scss file.
 - Instead of including media queries in the _media.scss partial file, it takes advantage of @media bubbling to nest the media queries for elements together. (http://thesassway.com/intermediate/responsive-web-design-part-2)
 - It offers a wider default color palate.
-- It changes the way forms are styled, if you want the h5bp basic, you are better off using the compass-h5bp branch
 - Element sizes based on rem with px failsafes. (http://snook.ca/archives/html_and_css/font-size-with-rem)

 ## Templates